Frequently asked Questions & Answers

 There are basically three ways that we work with clients.
 First, the most well known service we offer is traditional architectural services, including design of an overall concept, refinement of details, contract documents (blueprints and specs) and administration of the construction.

-Second, in certain circumstances, we can break out specific phases of a project and charge for those on a scope of work basis- often a design only, or design and construction drawings only phase where the owner supervises bidding and construction.
+Second, in certain circumstances, we can break out specific phases of a project and charge for those on a scope of work basis- occasionally design only, or design and construction drawings phase where the owner supervises building process, with a minimum involvement of architect during construction.
 Third, we can work hourly, which is the best alternative for short term consultation, master planning, zoning board or historic commission applications, design reviews, etc.

-As a loose rule, the fees for basic services are broken down by phase as a percentage of the total projected construction cost * , as follows:
+As a loose rule, the fees for basic services may be broken down by phase as a percentage of the total projected construction cost * , as follows:

 Total Fee: 100%